uretral/bitrix-data/UPGRADING.md

 **ValidatePropertiesDataPipe (Likelihood Of Impact: Low)**

-If you've used the `ValidatePropertiesDataPipe::allTypes` parameter to validate all types, then please use Spatie\LaravelData\Attributes\Validation\ExcludeIf;use Spatie\LaravelData\Optional;use the new context when creating a data object to enable this or update your `data.php` config file with the new default.
+If you've used the `ValidatePropertiesDataPipe::allTypes` parameter to validate all types, then please use Uretral\BitrixData\Attributes\Validation\ExcludeIf;use Uretral\BitrixData\Optional;use the new context when creating a data object to enable this or update your `data.php` config file with the new default.

 **Removal of `withoutMagicalCreationFrom` (Likelihood Of Impact: Low)**